loberti1/pala_time/README.md

 # api_sql_server
 api created with flask to ingest (method = 'POST') sql server tables with .csv files from local working directory and also (method = 'GET') get two .csv files which are the result of two sql queries

+# consume_api_open_meteo
+consume data from API Open Meteo from buenos aires, transform json response to legible dataframe and create a pipeline to incrementally load the data and merge updates/new inserts

 # bank_account
 find code to create/replicate bank accounts operations